 Melchor uses this narrative kernel to build a complex architecture more widely focused on the life of a town in Veracruz called La Matosa.
 Some reviewers have noted that La Matosa should be taken as a fictional place, thus aligning the book with the long Latin American tradition of building mythical cities—from Juan Rulfo’s Comala and Elena Garro’s El Porvenir to García Márquez’s Macondo and even Roberto Bolaño’s Santa Teresa.
-However, La Matosa is indeed the name of a small town in Veracruz.
+La Matosa is the name of an actual site, a natural reserve close to the city of Alvarado, but not a town.
 It is named after Francisco de la Matosa, an Angolan slave leader who participated in the early seventeenth-century rebellion that established a community of freed African slaves in the region.

 Regardless of how fictional we consider Melchor’s La Matosa to be, Veracruz’s history and the continued marginalization of its rural inhabitants, from colonial times to the present, act as a backdrop for the narrative.
 As the novel progresses, La Matosa becomes a symbol of Mexico’s failed modernization.
 Hurricane Season uses the Witch’s murder in part as a departure point to trace the history of violence in Veracruz and Mexico in the late twentieth century.
 At several junctures, the novel takes us back to late 1970s, when Mexico discovered major oil reserves initially hailed as a fast route to prosperity, giving rise to hopes that were quickly cut short by the price shock of 1982.
 La Matosa represents the type of peripheral community that would have played a secondary role in Mexico’s oil-fueled development projects.
 It grows by creating a buoyant but precarious parallel market of brothels and bars that quickly falls victim to neoliberal austerity policies, economic crisis, and the rise of the drug trade.
 The novel unfolds as an enactment of the collective memory of this community—an act of social remembrance rather than individual recollection.
 In Hurricane Season, the characters are more compelling in their whole than in themselves.